msmccormack/DATA440/Project_1.md

 ![](Diourbel_DF3.png)

 Zipf's Law states that the largest settlement is the basis for which we should expect each subsequent settlement's size to be.
-The largest settlement is that settlement's population divided by one; the second largest settlement's population is expect to be the largest settlement's population divided by 2; this trend is expect to contiune such that the nth settlement's expected population can be calculated as the largest settlement's population divided by n.
+The largest settlement's population is just that settlement's population divided by one; the second largest settlement's population is expected to be the largest settlement's population divided by 2; this trend is expected to contiune such that the nth settlement's expected population can be calculated as the largest settlement's population divided by n.
 When I plotted Zipf's law for my area without taking the log of my variables, I got something very far from what I expected.
 This is because the largest settlement was substantially higher than all the rest.

 ![](Zipfs_all.png) ![](Zipfs_combined.png)